jwkidd3/azure_dev/day1/challenge-04/README.md

 ### 4. Create a parameter

-Create a parameter so that a user can enter the name of the IP Address artefact.
+Create a parameter so that a user can enter the name of the IP Address artifact.
 Therefore add a parameter section to the template.
 Checkout [Make template reusable](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-tutorial-add-parameters?tabs=azure-powershell#make-template-reusable) to see how it is done.

 As example you can compare your ARM Template with the following code snippet: